 This insensitivity to sampling rate also allows reducing the overall channel utilization, in a system design that relies on explicitly transmitted beacons to allow comovement detection.
 The transmission overhead would be negligible.
-For example, assuming a minimum packet length of 29 bytes(28 Bytes of Frame and 1 Byte of Payload), an 802.11b station transmitting one packet per second at 11 Mbits/s PHY rate takes $603.27\mu sec$ [26] which accounts only for 0.06% of channel utilization.
+For example, assuming a minimum packet length of 29 Bytes (28 Bytes of Frame and 1 Byte of Payload), an 802.11b station transmitting one packet per second at 11 Mbits/s PHY rate takes $603.27~\mu \rm sec$ [26] which accounts only for 0.06 percent of channel utilization.

-We next analyze the sensitivity of DECODE to the correlation coefficient thresholds $\tau$ .
+We next analyze the sensitivity of DECODE to the correlation coefficient thresholds τ .
 Choosing an appropriate threshold will allow our detection scheme to be robust to false detections.
-Figure 9 presents the detection rate and the false positive rate for $\tau$ equaling 0.4, 0.5, 0.6, 0.7 and 0.8, respectively.
-As expected, we observe that the detection rate takes longer to reach 100% as the threshold goes up, while the false positive rate drops to 0% quicker.
-The threshold $\tau = 0.6$ achieves the best balance with a false positive rate remaining below 10% at all times and the detection rate reaching 100% nearly as fast as the smaller thresholds 0.4 and 0.5.
+Fig. 9 presents the detection rate and the false positive rate for τ equaling 0.4, 0.5, 0.6, 0.7, and 0.8.
+As expected, we observe that the detection rate takes longer to reach 100 percent as the threshold goes up, while the false positive rate drops to 0 percent quicker.
+The threshold $\tau=0.6$ achieves the best balance with a false positive rate remaining below 10 percent at all times and the detection rate reaching 100 percent nearly as fast as the smaller thresholds 0.4 and 0.5.
 Hence, we chose a threshold of 0.6 for all other experiments.